WWE in the United Kingdom: Main event matches

 In the first main event, Stone Cold Steve Austin and Triple H held the WWF Championship and WWF European Championship respectively, however only Austin's title was on the line during the match.
 At the end of the match, Chyna attempted to interfere, however Austin hit her with the Stunner, followed by hitting Triple H with a Stunner as well, to pick up the pinfall victory.

 In some areas this turned out to be the final match.

 The main event of the evening saw The Undertaker defeat Kane via pinfall, following a Tombstone.

 Results

 Weekly television shows

-Insurrextion in 2003 at the Telewest Arena in Newcastle, England marked the last of WWE's UK exclusive pay-per-views.
-However, WWE started to broadcast Raw and SmackDown! from the UK in 2004.
+WWE started to broadcast their weekly arena shows Raw and SmackDown! from the UK in 2004.
 Due to the time change, all broadcasts were recorded and aired on tape delay.
-The first Raw broadcast from the United Kingdom was October 11, 2004, with a SmackDown! recording the following day.
 Beginning in 2005 WWE would record twice per year in the United Kingdom, once in the spring and once in the fall.
-In November 2008, WWE recorded two episodes of SmackDown. all recordings have occurred in England, with the exception of November 2016 which took place at the SSE Hydro in Glasgow, Scotland.

 From 2006 to 2009, WWE's recording schedule in the United Kingdom included episodes of ECW.
+As of May 2019 all recordings have occurred in England, with the exception of November 2016 which took place at the SSE Hydro in Glasgow, Scotland.